iCASE Project Call

 Responsibilities of the Non-academic Partner

-- Fully funded projects, are available with an SME (<250 employees) partner.
+• Fully funded projects are available with an SME (<250 employees) partner.
 These do not require a cash contribution from the SME non-academic partner and the increased level of stipend and RTSG will be covered by the MRC DTP.
-However, we have a limited number of fully funded studentships, so we would encourage SMEs, who are able to make a cash contribution, to also consider applying for co-funded studentships.
+However, we have a limited number of fully funded studentships, so we would encourage SMEs, who are able to make a cash contribution, to consider submitting a co-funded project proposal.

 An overview of the MRC DTP iCASE Funding Models outlines the contributions of the MRC and non-academic partner in the two different models, one should be selected in the Project Proposal Form.